 Mixing the coaxial and component speaker will just hurt the stereo frequency and the overall frequency response.
 Second and most important, two tweeters in the up-front will be too much.
 Even if you cut the lead to coax tweeter, you will still find the crossover running, which is not suited for the 6.5″ midbass.

 Final Verdict: Which one is better for cars?

 Both component and coaxial speakers are having their drawbacks and benefits.
-So it is hard to say that which one of these is best for your car use.
-But few of the strong points we can add a final verdict are:
+So it is hard to say which one of these is best for your car use.
+But a few of the strong points we can add to a final verdict are:

 - Direct fitting